RegardsOss/RegardsOss.github.io/docs/setup/swarm/01-quick-setup.md

 ### Quick setup conclusion

 Still there ?
-Congratulations, you've just finished the first step of the install!
+Congratulations, you've just finished the first step of the installation!

 Several web interfaces are accessible on your server now :